From Blink-182 to Crystal Castles, we're diving into the the most interesting and explorative musical collaborations of the grandfather of goth.

 “‘Just Like Heaven’.
 That’s where it all began for me.
 It was the summer after junior high and my friend loaned me a cassette of Kiss Me, Kiss Me, Kiss me.
 The first song she had me listen to was ‘Just Like Heaven’.
 That song and the album became immediate favourites … their music became the soundtrack to my life … I even started dressing like Robert Smith.”

 The key part that Smith has played in the genesis of so many important acts and artists that followed in his footsteps makes his various musical collaborations and features, not only with peers of his generation, but with acts who emerged in subsequent decades, all the more pleasurable to explore; a testament to the unpredictable yet harmonious intersections that can occur when artists of diverse genres and eras converge in creative collaboration.
-Today, we’re diving into some of the very best songs featuring Robert Smith.
+Today, we’re diving into some of the very best songs featuring Robert Smith of The Cure.

 Crystal Castles “Not in Love” featuring Robert Smith